-Every year we see huge improvements with the types of cordless tools and in their battery storage life and battery power.
+Every year we see huge improvements in the types of cordless tools and in their battery storage life and battery power.
 Battery-powered Cordless tools and home appliances are rapidly becoming more efficient and easier to use than their corded counterparts.
-For me, I can’t wait for the day when we have a cordless Mig Welder, surely someones working on that!
-My whims aside, take a look at the cordless vacuums that are now on the market, Dyson, for example, have several models that compete directly with the corded version and are simply taking over the market.
+For me, I can’t wait for the day when we have a cordless Mig Welder, surely someone working on that!
+My whims aside, take a look at the cordless vacuums that are now on the market, Dyson, for example, has several models that compete directly with the corded version and are simply taking over the market.

 Why Cordless Tools Deserve a Place in Your Home

 Getting started just requires the base setup set for a cordless drill combo, generally consisting of a cordless drill and perhaps an impact driver or torch.
 Regardless of the brand, these combo sets come with a charger plus two batteries.

 From this cordless combo kit, you are able to add ‘skins’ or other power tools that take the same battery that comes in the combo kit.
 Note that these skins are brand consistent so you cant use a Milwaukee battery with a Dewalt skin for example.

 It doesn’t matter if you aren’t particularly into hobbies like woodworking or gardening, you still need to have tools in your home.
 Because inevitably, something will break, repairs will have to be made, or you may want to assemble flat-pack furniture.
 Now if you are someone considering picking up one of those aforementioned hobbies or doing odd jobs around the home and you still don’t own a toolset, then read on.

 At this juncture, you can still make a decision regarding which types of cordless tools you are going to invest in.
 If your plan is to dive fully into crafting or gardening, there’s a case to be made that tools that are not attached to cords should be the ones you get.

 Types of Cordless Tools Benefits and uses in the workshop, small business, and garden.